 - Easy to use

-- Social plugins to see if anyone your friends with on Facebook are going
+- Social plugins to see if anyone your friends with on Facebook is going

-- Easy method to share about the event
+- An easy method to share about the event

 - Can have a subdomain for your group like get-psuguk.eventbrite.co.uk